Anonymous-ABC-XYZ/4k-walls-linux/README.md

   - git clone https://github.com/Anonymous-ABC-XYZ/4k-walls-linux.git

 ## Useful tips
 On KDE, to get the best results you should set your wallpaper to blurred.
-Also, use the run comman
+Also, use the run command to automate this.

+Enjoy!